Lost In Istanbul HomepageLost In Istanbul Logo

 How do I get to the TF2 cable car from the city center?

 Take the T5 tram from Eminönü and get off at the Eyüpsultan Teleferik stop.
 The cable car entrance is a 2-minute walk away.
-You can also visit Eyüp Sultan Mosque first — it's right next to the station.
+You can also visit Eyüp Sultan Mosque first; the mosque sits right next to the station.

 If you're exploring Istanbul's public transport network, check out our guides to the metro, tram, funicular, and ferry lines.